Humanities ND Magazine

 FICTION: As with nonfiction submissions, we expect a 1,000—4,000-word range and expect, with certain occasional exceptions, that work will be original/unpublished.* Both short stories and chapters/excerpts from novels will be considered for publication.

-PAYMENT FOR PUBLICATION: We pay $250 for articles, fiction pieces, and poetry, and $500 for scholarly essays and artwork selected for publication.
-Authors and artists maintain rights to their work and, if a piece is used on our website, can request that their piece be taken down at any time.
+PAYMENT FOR PUBLICATION: We pay $250 for previously unpublished articles.
+Authors maintain rights to their work and, if a piece is used on our website, can request that their piece be taken down at any time.
 As noted above, we do not pay authors for reprinted work.

 NUTS AND BOLTS: All submissions must conform to some basic considerations, among them